Deoxyribose Nucleic Acid or DNA

 Traits are inherited from parents.
 This natural occurrence of different alleles generates variations within a population.
 To illustrate the type of inheritance, a Punnett square model can be used.
 Genes provide biological information about our being which cannot be altered once we inherit them from our parents.

-Apart from genes, environment also plays a role in determining human personality characteristics, genetic disorders and physical traits.
+Apart from genes, the environment also plays a role in determining human personality characteristics, genetic disorders and physical traits.
 Furthermore, the effects of epigenetics may lead genes to switch on or off, upregulate or downregulate.
 The way a trait is produced can be changed through modification in the expression of a gene which not necessarily includes changing the DNA sequence of the gene.

 A careful examination of the phylogenetic tree of life reveals if species are closely related, the more closely their DNA sequences will intersect.
 Species that are distantly related have some degree of overlapping of DNA.
 To know more about DNA and its association with evolution, please register at BYJU’S.